ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

-You can now pass the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` instances to your :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` of choice in order to tell RLlib to use the particular module class and c'tor arguments:
+You can now pass the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` instances to your :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` of choice to tell RLlib to use the particular module class and constructor arguments:

 .. tab-set::